OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/jama/oh-jama-0020.md

 ## Cause

 Probable cause for this issue is:
-The error is usually thrown when the filter which has been used in the Criteria Configuration section of {{SITENAME}} does not exist.
+The error is usually thrown when the filter which has been used in the Criteria Configuration section of <code class="expression">space.vars.SITENAME</code> does not exist.

 ## Solution

-To resolve this kindly use the correct filter id of the Jama filter in the Criteria Configuration section of {{SITENAME}}.
+To resolve this kindly use the correct filter id of the Jama filter in the Criteria Configuration section of <code class="expression">space.vars.SITENAME</code>.